ipbes/ict-guide/repositories/zenodo.md

 # What does Zenodo provide/Why Zenodo?
 * A persistent Digital Object identifier (DOI) is assigned for each upload to make it citable and trackable and findable.
-The assignment of the DOI is instantaneous when the researcher is submitting the file.
-Researcher can pre-assign
+The assignment of the DOI is instantaneous when the expert is submitting the file.
+It is possible to reserve DOI.
 * Metadata of each record is sent to DataCite servers during DOI registration and indexed there.
 * Data and metadata will be retained for the lifetime of the repository.
 This is currently the lifetime of the host laboratory CERN, which currently has an experimental programme defined for the next 20 years.
 * Large file sizes of up to 50 GB